 Get a sense of Sydney from another angle

-At 268 metres above the city centre, with views that stretch right out to the ocean on one side and toward the mountains on the other, Sydney Tower Eye SKYWALK is wheelchair accessible – just book ahead.
+At 268m above the city centre, with views stretching out to the ocean on one side and toward the mountains on the other, Sydney Tower Eye SKYWALK is wheelchair accessible – be sure to book.

 Prepare for hair-raising fun!
 Many of Luna Park’s rides and attractions are suitable for people with disability.
-Service animals are allowed to accompany riders where possible.
+Service animals can accompany riders where possible.

-Did you know BridgeClimb offers Auslan guided tours twice a month and hearing loops are installed on the bridge?
-Those with vision impairment are also well looked after, with continuous hand rails throughout the climb.
-Plus, coming soon for people with mobility impairments: a lift to the Sydney Harbour Bridge walkway.
-Construction is scheduled within the next 12 months.
+Did you know BridgeClimb offers Auslan guided tours (subject to demand and interpreter availability) and hearing loops are installed on the bridge?
+People with low vision are also well looked after, with continuous handrails throughout the climb.
+Plus, there's a lift to the Sydney Harbour Bridge walkway.

 Check out live performance

 Sydney’s top venues are programmed with inclusion in mind.

 - Sydney Opera House runs accessible tours and offers Auslan interpreting, low vision access, relaxed performances, closed captioning and audio descriptions on select performances.
 There are workshops and performances created especially for people with disability such as audio-described tours of Vivid LIVE and Sydney New Year’s Eve.
 The Opera House has several accessible toilets including a Changing Places facility, located in the corridor next to the Box Office.